Windows Phone 7.5. Mango

 Earlier versions of Windows Phone would lose your settings upon exiting the camera app.
 This was a source of frustration, especially for video recording, where the camera would always revert back from 720p to VGA resolution.
 Mango remedies this by including a “Save settings” option in the camera menu.
 There’s also the option to restore the default settings, should you get carried away tweaking things.
 We’re also big fans of the two-stage camera button required on all Windows Phone handsets, but sometimes it’s better to avoid the potential motion blur associated with pressing a physical key.
 To this end, Mango introduces an on-screen shutter button — just tap anywhere in the viewfinder to take a picture.
 Sadly, there’s no touch-to-focus support, and the camera only focuses on what’s in the middle of the screen.

-Mentioned in our preview, Auto-fix is a feature similar to what we’ve seen on other phones before — auto-fix enhances your existing shots by adjusting brightness, contrast, color balance, shadows and highlights with simple tap.
+Mentioned in our preview, Auto-fix is a feature similar to what we’ve seen on other phones before — auto-fix enhances your existing shots by adjusting brightness, contrast, colour balance, shadows and highlights with a simple tap.
 Sometimes it makes a difference, but most of the time we’d rather have manual controls, something that’s missing.
 In fact, Windows Phone still lacks any kind of basic image editing functionality, like cropping and rotation.

 On some phones, Mango adds a wide dynamic range toggle to the camera settings.
-Unlike a true HDR mode that takes 3 pictures at different exposure levels, it appears to change the shadows and highlights when shooting a subject with a lot of backlight or when there’s a large difference between the bright and dark areas in a scene.
+Unlike a true HDR mode that takes 3 pictures at different exposure levels, it appears to change the shadows and highlights when shooting a subject with a lot of backlights or when there’s a large difference between the bright and dark areas in a scene.
 It’s usually possible to achieve the same results using auto-fix after the fact.

 Earlier, we mentioned several different methods by which you can integrate your mobile content with social networks.
 The same thing can be done with your images, and you have some options here: there are two ways to upload pictures to Twitter and Facebook: from within the photo gallery or via the respective dedicated applications.
 While it makes no difference which way you upload shots to Facebook, it’s another story when sharing images on Twitter.
 The dedicated app lets you upload pictures full size using your choice of service (TwitPic, TweetPhoto or yFrog), while the photo gallery insists on scaling down your shots, storing them on SkyDrive and publishing a clumsy unshortened URL to Twitter — even though it appears shortened in the Me Hub, interestingly enough.
 This immediately makes Windows Phone’s image sharing functionality a lot less compelling.
 When the time comes to upload movies, Facebook is supported, but there’s no way to share videos on YouTube.
 To further complicate matters, Mango still lacks USB mass-storage support for quick and easy content transfer to a computer; Zune will continue to be your preferred syncing method, whether it’s done via USB or WiFi.